clrobert/file_scraper/README.md

 video_scraper
 =============

-A lightweight video scraper written in Python which can follow links by keyword.
+A lightweight video scraper written in Python which can follow links by keyword